magento/devdocs/guides/v2.0/cloud/access-acct/first-time-setup_import.md

 To create a remote Git reference:

-1. Log in to your local Cloud development machine as, or switch to, the Magento file system owner.
+1. Log in to your local Magento Enterprise Cloud Edition development machine as, or switch to, the Magento file system owner.
 2. Make a copy of `composer.json` _in a non-tracked directory_ so it doesn't get overwritten.

         cp composer.json ../composer.json.cloud